prodekan/smhi-primitive/README.md

 # smhi-primitive-query

 ### Example:
 Get the history.
-The default station is 54290 which is near **Simris**
+The default value for stations is 'all' - which means it gets the history for all cca.
+2000 station through the history.
+Parameters will also be 'all'.
+This means this is a very heavy request.
+Keep calm and wait.
 ```
 python -m smhi-primitive-query history